Notes

 Mar 04, 2024

-Added some touches that allow notes to come alive a little bit more, including the ability to easily highlight code using Highlight JS 💅
+Added some touches to this site that allow notes to come alive a little bit more, including the ability to easily highlight code using Highlight JS 💅

 # Let's test the syntax highlighting with a simple factorial function